Skreamzz/Ishwikiclone/Upgrading-to-a-new-release.md

 and see if things still work for you.
 If not import the backup and upgrade to a less bleeding edge release.

-Be aware that the way Alpine is setup, there is no downgrade path, so once you have committed to a new release there is no way back, except for a full reinstall, or reverting to a backup from before the upgrade.
+Be aware that the way Alpine is designed, there is no downgrade path, so once you have committed to a new release there is no way back, except for a full reinstall, or reverting to a backup from before the upgrade.

 ## Select a new release